gkos-bio/input_data_format/README.md

 1. [**packages**](./packages/) - Software packages written for generating CTTV "evidence string" objects

-## What is the CTTV evidence string format?
+## What is the CTTV TD-association format?